bbrownekianda/docs/content/docs/platform/rules/general/_index.md

 # Business Process Rules

 Business rules are what makes Kianda forms come alive.
-They represent the actual actions users intend to perform when they interact with form components.??
+They represent the actual actions users intend to perform when they interact with form components.

 #### Categories